gauravsinhaweb/whatthecv/README.md

 WhatTheCV helps job seekers create professionally designed resumes that are optimized to pass through Applicant Tracking Systems, while also providing tools for recruiters to find ideal candidates.
 Our AI-powered platform offers intelligent feedback, job-specific tailoring, and professional templates.

-## Features

-### For Job Seekers

-- **ATS Optimization** - Get your resume scored against Applicant Tracking Systems and receive detailed improvement suggestions
-- **Professional Templates** - Choose from multiple ATS-friendly templates designed for tech professionals
-- **AI-Powered Analysis** - Receive intelligent feedback on your resume content and structure
-- **Job-Specific Tailoring** - Customize your resume for specific job descriptions to increase your match score
-- **Privacy Control** - Choose whether your resume is visible to recruiters or keep it private while you work on it

-### For Recruiters

-- **Candidate Search** - Find matching candidates based on job requirements
-- **Job Posting** - Post job listings that candidates can target their resumes toward
-- **Skills Filtering** - Filter candidates by specific skills and qualifications
-- **Direct Contact** - Connect with promising candidates through the platform

 ## Getting Started

 ### Prerequisites